 "WOMADelaide is a glorious opportunity to discover new sounds soon to be favourites and embrace artists you love."

-For more information and tickets visit the Womadelaide website (external site).
+For more information and tickets visit the Womadelaide website (external site) (external site) (external site).